 2015 UK-AFI AGM

-The agenda for the 2015 UK-AFI AGM is now available to download by clicking on the link 2015 AGM Agenda pdf 260 Kb.
-The minutes of the 2014 AGM are also available for members to download 2014 AGM Minutes pdf 119 Kb.
+The minutes for the 2015 UK-AFI AGM are now available to download by clicking on the link 2015 AGM Minutes pdf 295 Kb.
+The accounts for 2014 are also available to download 2014 Accounts pdf 66 Kb.

 The results of the online survey in regards to the UK-AFI becoming the Professional Body for Fire Investigators in the UK can be downloaded here Professional Body Vote pdf 27KB